-- 1) Knowledge/Academic Performance: Acceptable academic performance is defined as maintaining a 3.0 GPA in MAT courses and completion of all courses with a C or better.
-Students who obtain a C- or below in a course and are retained in the program will be required to retake the course prior to graduation from the program.
-A required retake may extend the time to graduation for the student.
+- 1) Knowledge/Academic Performance: Acceptable academic performance is defined as maintaining a 3.0 GPA in MAT courses and completion of all courses with a grade of "C" or better.
+Students who obtain a C- or below in a course and are retained in the program will be required to retake the course prior to graduation from the program and may not be permitted to progress until the course is passed.
+A required retake will likely extend the time to graduation for the student.
 Courses may only be retaken once.
-A second C- will result in a recommendation for dismissal.
+A second C- or lower will result in a recommendation for dismissal from the Program to the Graduate Academic Standing Committee (GASC).

 - 2) Skill/Clinical Performance: Acceptable clinical performance is defined as consistent progress toward the required clinical experience hours, adherence to all aspects of the Clinical Education Contracts, and "Acceptable" or better ratings on clinical experience competencies, which are evaluated by instructors of clinical experience courses and/or preceptors.
 Failure to demonstrate competence or adequate clinical growth may result in required remediation, probation, or dismissal.

 - 3) Professional Behaviors: It is expected that the MAT student demonstrate high levels of professional behaviors throughout their time in the program.
 These professional behaviors include the following areas:

 - Time Management

 - Organizational Skills

 - Engagement/Self-Directed Learning

 - Professional Reasoning/Problem-Solving

 - Written Communication

 - Verbal/Non-Verbal Communication and Observation Skills

 - Participation in the Supervisory Process

 - Professional and Personal Boundaries

 - Professional Attire

-Students who do not meet retention criteria may be placed on probation and will be required to enter remediation.
+Students who do not meet retention criteria may be placed on probation and will be required to enter formal remediation.
 A student who does not achieve a successful remediation outcome or who has an egregious violation of retention criteria may be dismissed.
 A student who violates the professional behaviors expectations will be notified in writing with a citation.
 Multiple citations will require remediation and may result in probation or dismissal.
+Students will receive feedback from program faculty on their professional behaviors each semester and are encouraged to engage in conversations regarding the feedback (see Appendix B for Professional Behaviors rubric).

-Exam Performance Policy (24I)
+Exam Performance Policy (241)

 Students enrolled in MAT courses must demonstrate a minimum passing standard of 70% on course exams.
-A student who earns less than 70% on an exam must retake the exam within 7 days of the original exam, and until a 70%- minimum score is obtained.
+A student who earns less than 70% on an exam must retake the exam within 7 days of the original exam, and until a 70% minimum score is obtained.
 The first exam score will be recorded in the student's grade calculation.
 No student can pass a MAT course without demonstrating the ability to earn 70% on all course examinations.
 Students enrolled in MAT courses are expected to maintain high levels of ethical conduct and are expected to adhere to the College policy on Plagiarism, found here.
 Grade disputes are managed by the College Grade Appeal Policy, found in the Student Handbook.